ASUS ROG Swift PG27UCDM

 Saturation, White

 When it comes to color accuracy, one potential problem lies in the interactions between the primary color channels (red, green, blue) when rendering arbitrary colors, including white.
 Specifically for white, if everything was perfectly accurate, the luminances of the primary colors would add up to LW=LR+LG+LB(=LRGB for short).
-Ignore, for a moment, that white has its own sub-pixel in this monitor.
-Deviations from this perfect relationship can be quantified by the (normalized) error Δe=(LRGB−LW) / LRGB (see Figure 2).
+Deviations from this perfect relationship can be quantified by the (normalized) error Δe=(LRGB−LW) / LRGB (see Figure 4).
 We can interpret this error also as a saturation error, a de-saturation coefficient, or a cross-talk coefficient.
 Note that, normally, the according measurements are also sensitive to de-saturation effects caused by the residual background illumination, which becomes overly dominant for dark shades.
-Besides dark shades being more difficult to measure accurately, this is why dark shades have been excluded from the graphs shown in Figure 2.
+This is why very dark shades have been excluded from the graphs shown in Figure 4, besides dark shades being more difficult to measure accurately in the first place.
 Obviously, residual background illumination is not an issue with OLED monitors, because they don't have a backlight that could cause residual background illumination.
-Moreover, because this monitor has a WOLED panel, that is, an extra sub-pixel for white, this test does not measure what it was designed to measure in the first place, namely the interaction effects between the primary color channels when they are mixed to reproduce white.
-Still, a big Δe would indicate some sort of color accuracy issue, no matter where the big Δe comes from.
-The effects would be rather subtle though.
-For example, unlike with non-WOLED monitors, a big Δe would not mean that all colors appear washed out; it would rather mean that there are some color space distortions somewhere "deeper inside" the color gamut (loosely speaking).

 Color processing noise

 Ideally, the monitor processes incoming pixel values so that the according output luminance follows a smooth transfer function.
-This processing usually takes place in the digital domain and aims for some favorable Gamma characteristic while taking other parameters into account, like the Contrast setting, the RGB channel gains, and also spatial or spatio-temporal dithering.
+This processing takes place in the digital domain and aims for some favorable Gamma characteristic while taking other parameters into account, like the Contrast setting and the RGB channel gains.
 One way of quantifying how consistently this is done across the pixel value range, without needing to know the intended Gamma characteristic, is to measure deviations from a smooth transfer function.
-This means that we do not focus on how well the transfer function is described by a simple Gamma function but how well the measured data points can be described by a reasonable smooth transfer function.
-We only measure the green channel here, because it is the brightest of the color channels normally available and, thereby, provides the best signal-to-noise ratio.
-Of course, here, where we have also a sub-pixel for white, we could also have measured the transfer function for white.
+This means that we do not focus on how well the transfer function is described by a simple Gamma function (which would be gamma tracking) but how well the measured data points can be described by a reasonably smooth transfer function.
+We only measure the Green channel here, because it is the brightest of the color channels and, therewith, provides the best signal-to-noise ratio.
 The lowest (x<16) and the highest pixel values (x>240) are not taken into account here for several technical reasons related to the measurement method and data analysis.

 Settling behavior